Nicholas Hilliard (judge): Prosecutor

-In 2003, he led the prosecution of the case of R v Ingram, C., Ingram, D. and Whittock, T. In 2011, on behalf of the Crown Prosecution Service, he unsuccessfully prosecuted Jonathan Rees for the 1987 murder of private investigator Daniel Morgan, who had been examining police corruption.
+In 2003, Hilliard led the prosecution of the case of R v Ingram, C., Ingram, D. and Whittock, T. In 2011, on behalf of the Crown Prosecution Service, he unsuccessfully prosecuted Jonathan Rees for the 1987 murder of private investigator Daniel Morgan, who had been examining police corruption.
 Hilliard acknowledged the police could not be relied upon to ensure access to documents that the defence might require and the prosecution was fatally undermined as a result and Rees was discharged.

 Judicial career

 Hilliard was appointed a Senior Circuit Judge in 2012, making him the Resident Judge on the South Eastern Circuit, based at Woolwich Crown Court.
-He was subsequently appointed to the Common Serjeant of London and Recorder of London roles before he was appointed as a judge of the High Court of Justice in November 2019.
+He was subsequently appointed Common Serjeant of London then Recorder of London before advancement as a judge of the High Court of Justice in November 2019.

-He has been a contributing editor to Archbold Criminal Pleading, Evidence and Practice since 1994.
+Sir Nicholas has been a contributing editor to Archbold Criminal Pleading, Evidence and Practice since 1994.